meatlover/meatlover.github.io/templates/md.md

 | ok           | good `oreos`      | hmm   |
 | ok           | good `zoute` drop | yumm  |

+:-- means the column is left aligned.

+--: means the column is right aligned.

+:-: means the column is center aligned.

 ### There's a horizontal rule below this.

 * * *